fossfreedom/coverart-search-providers/README.md

 ./install.sh --rb3
 </pre>

-*IMPORTANT NOTE FOR OTHER DISTRO's - Please read Note 2 and the requirement for the installation of mutagenx*
+*IMPORTANT NOTE FOR ALL DISTRO's - Please read Note 2 and the requirement for the installation of mutagenx*

 *For Ubuntu 12.04 to 14.04:*